Misleading the Public over a Fear of Spiders: Media & Press Case Studies

 “The fen raft spider is the biggest species in the UK and Chessington have let 400 of them free!”

-Sadly, these types of headlines were common across the media for this conservation effort, and I’m not giving satisfaction to a link that spreads lies and mistruths, if you want to dig you’ll find it easily enough.
+Sadly, these types of headlines were common across the media for this conservation effort, and I’m not giving satisfaction to a link that spreads lies and mistruths.
+If you want to dig, you’ll find it easily enough.
 The headlines are no more than clickbait, and don’t think it’s just the tabloids that spread them.
-The Daily Telegraph used the Fen Raft spider to frame an article about: “How to Spider Proof your Home”.
-This reporting, from some of the UK’s most respected news and media outlets only spreads anxiety among those suffering from a phobia and suggests to everyone else that they are probably wrong for not fearing completely harmless spiders.
+The Daily Telegraph used the Fen Raft spider to frame an article about “How to Spider Proof your Home”.
+This reporting, from some of the UK’s most respected news and media outlets, only spreads anxiety among those suffering from a phobia and suggests to everyone else that they are probably wrong for not fearing completely harmless spiders.

 Moreover, the Daily Telegraph headlined their article: “Hundreds of Giant Spiders which can grow as Big as Mice Released in the UK” which asked: